 Chastain was nominated for a Golden Globe Award and a Screen Actors Guild Award for her performance as vivacious outsider Celia Foote in "The Help," the film version of the best-selling novel.
 Her 2011 film credits also include "The Tree of Life," "The Debt" and "Take Shelter."

 The Heiress, the durable 1947 play about a plain spinster named Catherine Sloper, a gold-digger suitor, a blunt father and a family home with a good view of Washington Square, is by Ruth Goetz & Augustus Goetz.
-The new staging, directed by Moisés Kaufman (I Am My Own Wife, 33 Variations, The Laramie Project), will bow on Broadway in fall 2012 at a theatre to be announced.
+The new staging, directed by Moisés Kaufman ( I Am My Own Wife, 33 Variations, The Laramie Project), will bow on Broadway in fall 2012 at a theatre to be announced.
 This is the first official announcement of the production following a late 2011 report in The New York Times that a production was in the works.
 This will mark Chastain's Broadway debut.

 The Heiress will be produced by Paula Wagner, Roy Furman and Stephanie P. McClelland.

+Wagner said in a statement, "I was immediately struck by Jessica's talent and skill when I saw her on stage opposite Al Pacino in Salome.
+She is an actress with that rare ability to transition effortlessly between the stage and screen.
+Moisés Kaufman had the vision to see Jessica as the perfect actress to play one of the great psychologically complex female characters."
 Based on the novel "Washington Square" by Henry James, the play tells of Catherine Sloper being pulled between her cold father and a warm suitor who may be motivated by greed.
 (Catherine spends a lot of time looking out the window for her beau, and listening for a carriage.)

 In 1995, Lincoln Center Theater had a major hit with a revival of the 1850-set play.
-It won Tony Awards for Best Revival, Best Actress (Cherry Jones), Best Featured Actress in a Play (Frances Sternhagen) and Best Direction of a Play (Gerald Gutierrez).
+It won Tony Awards for Best Revival, Best Actress ( Cherry Jones), Best Featured Actress in a Play (Frances Sternhagen) and Best Direction of a Play (Gerald Gutierrez).
 It was the third Broadway revival for the play, and was celebrated for adding depth and psychological heft to a work that could be lazily sold as melodrama.

 The property was a famous 1949 Hollywood film starring Olivia de Havilland (who won the Best Actress Oscar for her work) and Montgomery Clift.
 It was nominated for Best Picture.